SteamerLee/RiPO/readme.md

 We appreciate that they share their amazing works and implementations.
 This project would not have been finished without their works.

 ## Others
+- The implementation is for research purpose only.
+Please be noted that **the market always has risk**.
-Should you have any questions, please do not hesitate to contact me: lzlong@hku.hk
+- Should you have any questions, please do not hesitate to contact me: lzlong@hku.hk

 Thanks!